I may get paid commission for purchases made after clicking a link in this post.

 Create processes for the things you do often

-For these repetitive activities, one of the best ways to do them more quickly and efficiently is to write down the process you use and tick off each activity when it’s done.
-You will be amazed at how much more quickly you do these kind of activities when you actually have the process written down.
+For these repetitive activities, one of the best ways to do them more quickly and efficiently is to first write down the process you use and then, each time you do that activity, use your process checklist and cross off each activity when it’s done.
+You will be amazed at how much more quickly you do these kind of multi-step tasks when you actually have the process written down.

-You can use this technique for all sorts of blog related things: blog posts, writing newsletters, editing photos and videos, accounts, creating opt in offers or products, onboarding new customers…
+You can use this technique for all sorts of blog related activities: blog posts, writing newsletters, editing photos and videos, accounts, creating opt in offers or products, onboarding new customers…

 - Set publish day/time, tags, categories and featured image

-- Fill in metadata and assign keyword (using the Yoast plugin)
+- Add meta description and assign keyword (using the Yoast plugin)

 - Schedule blog post

 You can create your processes in a simple word document or you can use a tool like CoSchedule* (which is what I do), Asana or Trello.
 You can even just use good ol’ pen and paper – it works almost as well!

 Schedule regular time off and don’t forget to sleep!

 The final key to getting more done in less time is REST!

 It sounds counter-intuitive, no?
 Surely you should be burning the midnight oil and working all the hours there are to be super productive?